it-dept-cis/RABET-V-Pilot/README.md

 RABET-V is a flexible, risk-based, and cost-effective election system verification process that will expedite verification of election systems while providing assurances of reliability, usability, confidentiality, integrity, and availability.
 The RABET-V Pilot Program is designed to evaluate the RABET-V process and the potential of the process to improve the speed, security assurances, and cost-effectiveness of non-voting election technology verification.

+For more information of the Background and Motivation for RABET-V, see CIS' [How to Improve Election Technology Verification White Paper](Elections_Tech-Ver-White_Paper-2020-0121.pdf).

 ## Steering Committee
 The RABET-V Pilot Program is guided by a steering committee comprised of election officials, election technology providers, and other election infrastructure stakeholders.
 See [Steering Committee](Steering%20Committee.xlsx) for a list of participants.